dmitribodiu/90-days-challenge/architecture.md

 The laptop provides the feature of word processing by integrating the keyboard, the screen, the hard drive, the bus, the CPU, and the memory.

-You never should implement feature, you have to impolement everything that combined will provide the feature and much more.
+You never should implement feature, you have to implement everything that combined will provide the feature and much more.
 This will make your design solid.

 ## Handling change